The best way to decide if you might have a sleep disorder is if you have one or more of these common sleep disorder symptoms:

-After meeting with a sleep specialist to discuss your symptoms and medical history and answer any other questions your specialist may have, you may be tested with any of the following diagnostic tests:
+After meeting with a sleep specialist, you will discuss your symptoms, medical history, and answer any other questions your specialist may have.
+Then, you may be given any of the following diagnostic tests:

-- Daytime nap recordings (multiple sleep latency test)
+- or daytime nap recordings (multiple sleep latency test).

-If the sleep specialist diagnoses a sleeping disorder, you will next have to decide with them what treatments will work best for you.
+If your sleep specialist diagnoses a sleeping disorder, your specialist will work with you to decide what treatments are best.

 The treatment for your sleep disorder may involve any of the following:

-- Air pressure and oxygen assistance for breathing during sleep
+- Air pressure and oxygen assistance to help you breathe better during sleep,

-- Medications for narcolepsy and other related neurologic disorders of excessive daytime sleepiness
+- or medications for narcolepsy and other related neurologic disorders that cause excessive daytime sleepiness.

-The sleep specialists at University Health Care are experienced and very conscious of a patient’s needs.
+The sleep specialists at University Health Care are experienced and very conscious of patients’ needs.
 They will work hard to help you find the treatment that is best for you.

-NCPAP is an acronym standing for Nasal Continuous Positive Airway Pressure.
-An NCPAP is a method used to treat a person’s partial or complete airway collapse, which could happen for many different reasons, but is usually prescribed for sleep apnea.
+NCPAP is an acronym that stands for Nasal Continuous Positive Airway Pressure.
+An NCPAP is a method used to treat a partial or complete airway collapse, which could happen for many different reasons, but is usually prescribed for sleep apnea.

 A person who uses NCPAP typically wears a small mask over his/her nose during the night.
 This mask is connected to a machine that gently delivers a positive pressure to the individual's airway at the back of the throat and can be adjusted for each individual.
-This pressure "splints" or holds open the airway allowing normal airflow in and out when the person breathes.
+This pressure "splints" or holds open the airway, allowing normal airflow in and out when you breathe.

 Snoring may be caused by these factors:

-To prevent occasional or mild snoring, an individual can try any of these methods:
+To prevent occasional or mild snoring, you can try any of these methods:

-- Tilting the head of your bed up about four inches.
+- or tilt the head of your bed up about four inches.

-Heavy or chronic snoring may require medical care and should be evaluated by a specially trained specialist.
-Working with you, this sleep specialist will find a customized treatment for your condition.
+You may need medical care if you have heavy or chronic snoring.
+You should be evaluated by a specially trained specialist.
+A sleep specialist will work with you to find a customized treatment.